What is a Trauma-Informed Intervention?

-Because this is used with caregivers who may or may not have difficult histories the word trauma does not appear on this handout; at the same time, this approach is effective in helping caregivers that struggle with interpersonal trauma along this pathway.
+Because this is used with caregivers who may or may not have difficult histories the word trauma does not appear on this handout; at the same time, this approach is effective in helping caregivers who struggle with interpersonal trauma along this pathway.
 The pathway begins at the bottom left of the Figure.
-Note that the direct arrow to secure attachment is "blocked"; unfortunately, simply wanting your child to be securely attached doesn't lead to security especially for caregivers that have a history of adverse experiences.
+Note that the direct arrow to secure attachment is "blocked"; unfortunately, simply wanting your child to be securely attached doesn't lead to security, especially for caregivers who have a history of adverse experiences.
 The rest of the pathway is what's key to promoting security.

 The first step on the pathway is having a map to understand the child's attachment needs.
 The map in question is actually the Circle of Security diagram: